-The only nontrivial constraint on the waveguide parameters is a fulfillment of the characteristic equation (\ref{det}) for the considered BIC, that is, the waveguide eigenmode comprising the $n=2$ and $n=3$ infinite-grating eigenmodes and demonstrating high Q factor near the selected frequency $\omega_c$.
+The only nontrivial constraint on the waveguide parameters is the fulfillment of the characteristic equation (\ref{det}) for the considered BIC, that is, the waveguide eigenmode comprising the $n=2$ and $n=3$ infinite-grating eigenmodes and demonstrating high Q factor near the selected frequency $\omega_c$.
 Suppose one sets the dielectric constant of the cover to be some reasonable number, say, $\varepsilon^+ =1$.
-Then the choice of the other two parameters, $L$ and $\varepsilon^-$, can be guided by the corresponding 3D plot of the absolute value of the waveguide characteristic function $D(\omega = \omega_c - i\omega'') = \det [M(\omega = \omega_c - i\omega'')-\mathbbm{1}]$ in Eq. (\ref{det}) considered as a function of the variables $L$ and $\varepsilon^-$ at the critical frequency and a relatively small decay rate, say, $\omega'' = 1.25\times10^{-11}\omega_c$ (see Fig. \ref{Fig:detPlot-Eigenmode branches}).
+Then the choice of the other two parameters, $L$ and $\varepsilon^-$, can be guided by the corresponding 3D plot of the absolute value of the waveguide characteristic function $D(\omega = \omega_c - i\omega'') = \det [M(\omega = \omega_c - i\omega'')-\mathbbm{1}]$ in Eq. (\ref{det}) considered as a function of the variables $L$ and $\varepsilon^-$ at the mode-crossing frequency and a vanishing decay rate (see Fig. \ref{Fig:detPlot-Eigenmode branches}).

 The center line of the black branches on this plot corresponds to the curve on the $(L, \varepsilon^-)$-plane of parameters where the determinant in Eq. (\ref{det}) approaches zero.
 In other words, the black branches indicate the narrow ranges of the waveguide parameters for which the waveguide supports the high-Q waveguide eigenmodes with the eigenfrequency close to the chosen one $\omega_c -i \omega''$.
-Note that the entries of the generating matrix $M$ in Eq. (\ref{MF=F}) are calculated by means of the aforementioned explicit, analytical formulae via the $z$-wavenumbers $k_{zn}(\omega'')$ of the infinite-grating eigenmodes which now include the first-order correction $\Delta k_{zn} \propto \omega''$, Eq. (\ref{dkzn}), along with the zeroth-order solution $k_{zn}(\omega''=0)$ to the transcendental characteristic equation (\ref{CharactEq}) for the real-valued critical frequency $\omega_c$.
+Note that the entries of the waveguide master matrix $M$ in Eq. (\ref{MF=F}) are calculated by means of the aforementioned explicit, analytical formulas via the $z$-wavenumbers $k_{zn}(\omega'')$ of the infinite-grating eigenmodes which now include the first-order correction $\Delta k_{zn} \propto \omega''$, Eq. (\ref{dkzn}), along with the zeroth-order solution $k_{zn}(\omega''=0)$ to the transcendental characteristic equation (\ref{CharactEq}) at the given real-valued mode-crossing frequency $\omega_c$.